ajain1017/dsc-mod-3-project-online-ds-pt-081219/README.md

 ## Suggestions

-- As a company, I would suggest not offer discount levels above 15%.
+- As a company, I would suggest not offering discount levels above 15%.
 - US employees should not offer discount levels above 15% and UK employees should offer only 25%.
 However, I would suggest UK employees testing if lower discount levels from 1-6% are better for them since they do not offer many low level discounts.
-- Try to speak to manager's when pushign for orders from your customers as they tend to have more buying power.
+- Try to speak to managers when pushing for orders from your customers as they tend to have more buying power.
-- Try to reflect production on when the products we found are affected by seasons are more or less in demand that time of the year.
-It will open up time for other tasks, otehr production elsewhere.
+- Try to reflect production on when the products affected by seasons discussed earlier are more or less in demand that time of the year.
+It will open up time for other tasks, and other production elsewhere.
 - Using Federal Shipping will lower process time (days between order date and shipping date).

 ## Further Steps